Ping Tester overview

 Ping Tester has a minimum of settings, but no more is needed.
 Among the basic settings, you can customize the number of tests the application should perform, change the buffer size, and change the time interval between two consecutive ping requests and set the time at which exceeding ping will be considered failed.

-Although Ping Tester not shown any additional information, nevertheless it is very useful because it does not put a strain on the computer, as it uses a low amount of CPU and system memory.
+Although Ping Tester did not show any additional information, nevertheless it is very useful because it does not put a strain on the computer, as it uses a low amount of CPU and system memory.
 Furthermore, Ping Tester works both on 32-bit and 64-bit systems.

 If you need more additional information about ping, try our Ping Monitor gadget.